GovS 013 component 12: Policies and registers for gifts and hospitality and COI

 NHS Requirement 12

-The organisation has a managing conflicts of interest policy and registers that include gifts and hospitality with reference to fraud, bribery and corruption, and the requirements of the Bribery Act 2010.
-The effectiveness of the implementation of the process and staff awareness of the requirements of the policy are regularly tested.
+The organisation has a managing conflicts of interest policy and registers that includes reference to gifts and hospitality with reference to fraud, bribery and corruption, and the requirements of the Bribery Act 2010.
+Staff awareness of the requirements of the policy are tested sufficiently regularly to demonstrate effectiveness of the process.

 Organisation meets the requirement

-The organisation has a managing conflicts of interest policy and registers that include gifts and hospitality that is proactively communicated to all staff.
+The organisation has a managing conflicts of interest policy and registers that include reference to gifts and hospitality that is proactively communicated to all staff.

-The managing conflicts of interest policy and registers that include gifts and hospitality is fully implemented and is demonstrably effective.
+The policy follows NHS England’s guidance ‘Managing Conflicts of Interest in the NHS’.
+The managing conflicts of interest policy and registers that include gifts and hospitality is implemented and is effectively managed.

 The organisation measures levels of awareness of the managing conflicts of interest policy and registers that include gifts and hospitality among staff.